 Lois Wolf, associate professor, political science: "New faculty should be the primary concern of the individual departments.
-Faculty in the same areas of the discipline should mentor when and where they can without being overhearing.
+Fisculty in the same areas of the discipline should mentor when and where they can without being overbearing.
 How to advise students should be one area taught to new members.
-Unternured members should be given schedules that give them optimum time to do their research and also have classes at prime times so that the students will take their courses and get to know them and the new areas they bring to the college.
+Untenured members should be given schedules that give them optimum time to do their research and also have classes at prime times so that the students will take their courses and get to know them and the new areas they bring to the college.
 Faculty should introduce new faculty members to others.
 They should especially do so to other faculty outside of the department who may share similar interests.
 This is a two-way street; when faculty go out of their way to welcome new members by being a new friend, they make a new friend.

 We should not forget the faculty who have been here.
-Sometimes due to family needs (car-pooling, children, etc.) special accommodations need to be made in acheduling.
+Sometimes due to family needs (car-pooling, children, etc.) special accommodations need to be made in scheduling.
 Health and family problems may also need the same consideration.
 Faculty should always lend a hand and support for colleagues as we all, one time or another, may need this ourselves.
-A friendly and professional clusaroom to the students.
+A friendly and professional climate makes work a joy.
+All of this good feeling will ultimately solil into the classroom to the students.

-Untenured faculty should volunteer for college-wide committees to get to know people across the college community.
-However, first-year people should wait at least until their second year and then not overdo this.
-Another way to meet people is to try to have lunch in the Student Center second floor restaurant and inroduce yourself and join other faculty.
-My New York friends heartly endorse car-pooling, which is an entire positive subculture of its own."
+Untenured faculty should volunteer for college-wide committees to get to know people across the college communy.
+However, finst-year people should wait at least until their second year and then not overdo this.
+Another way to meet people is to try to have lunch in the Student Center second floor restaurant and introduce yourself and join other faculty.
+My New York friends heartily endorse car-pooling, which is an entire positive subculture of its own."

-Construction

-(Continued from page 1)
+Construction (Continued from page 1)